IanMacfarlane/conways-game-of-life/README.md

 This is a terminal based conways game of life program.
+Programmed using Python curses on linux.

 Run with command line arguments -u for user input or -g for ganerated input